tranbamanh229289/MyProject/README.md

 3.Data : Dataset Iris Flower for 4 feautures .I do not use the "Pearson" correlation coefficient because the data has been cleaned.
 I will get all 4 features .I use 100 data points to train .50 data points to test and evaluate.

-4.Problem requirements: From the Iris flower dataset, build classification models using the KNN algorithm, Decision trees algorithm, Naive bayes algorithm ,SVM algorithm
+4.Problem requirements: From the dataset of iris flowers, build a model for classifying 3 types of flowers: "Setona", "Versicolor", "Virginica" using 4 algorithms: KNN, Decision Tree, Navei Bayes, SVM.